 There are 17 different hopping patterns and 30 different sequence-shift patterns.
 Sequence-group hopping can be enabled or disabled by means of the cell-specific parameter Group-hopping-enabled provided by higher layers.
-Sequence-group hopping for PUSCH can be disabled for a certain UE through the higher-layer parameter Disable-sequence-group-hopping despite being enabled on a cell basis unless the PUSCH transmission corresponds to a Random Access Response Grant or a retransmission of the same transport block as part of the contention based random access procedure.
+Sequence-group hopping for PUSCH can be disabled for a certain UE through the higher-layer parameter Disable-sequence-group-hopping despite being enabled on a cell basis unless the PUSCH transmission corresponds to a Random Access Response Grant or a retransmission of the same transport block as part of the contention based random access procedure or the PUSCH transmission corresponds to preconfigured uplink resources.

 -----------------------------End of Text Proposal to TS 36.211------------------------------------------------------